Donrafaeli/mind-palace/content/_index.md

 + Discover new facets of my personality
 + Come to peace with psychological trauma by mulching it through writing
 + Seek out novel ways to kick myself in the nuts out of a rut and into living life
-+ Hone some philosophical ideas about life that are quietly brewing
 + Figure out what's halting my personal developement and devise growth tactics

-From these goals, general areas of interest form:

-## Themes

-## 1. Life
-## 1. Philosophy
-## 1. Autopsychiatry
-&nbsp;
 {{< hint info >}}
-This is currently WIP and it may not make sense.
+Currently, the scaffolds are up, and all the thoughts expressed here are in nascency.
+I expect at least 50 man hours before it looks and reads presentably.
+So if you somehow managed to stumble upon this - congrats, you are a smart little weasel.
+Feel free to shot me an email if you have any thoughts.
 {{< /hint >}}

-{{% expand `Click me!` %}} Hidden contentasd ds sa as sd a dsd {{% /expand %}}
+{{% expand `This should expand with more info, WIP` %}} Hidden contentasd ds sa as sd a dsd {{% /expand %}}

-test {{% fontawesome ankh %}}test